-This Chapter describes the Department's policies and procedures for determining long-term care eligibility.
+This Chapter describes the Department's policies and procedures for determining longterm care eligibility.
 Nursing facility (long-term care) services are provided to eligible Medicaid individuals who reside in a nursing care or ICF/MR facility.

-In addition to providing nursing facility services to eligible Medicaid recipients, two coverage groups are eligible for alternative long-term care services by virtue of their need for nursing care and the availability of home-based or community-based nursing care services.
-These two coverage groups are part of the same Title XIX Waiver, even though they were begun at different times.
-The coverage group for elderly or disabled people is the HCB Waiver; the other is for mentally retarded or developmentally disabled individuals who live in facilities within their own communities and is the MR/DD Waiver.
+In addition to providing nursing facility services to eligible Medicaid recipients, three coverage groups are eligible for alternative long-term care services by virtue of their need for nursing care and the availability of home-based or community-based nursing care services.
+These three coverage groups are part of the same Title XIX Waiver, even though they were begun at different times.
+The coverage group for elderly or disabled people is the HCB Waiver; another is for mentally retarded or developmentally disabled individuals who live in facilities within their own communities and is the MR/DD Waiver; and, the third is for individuals with traumatic brain injury (TBI) who choose home and community based services rather than nursing home placement.

-Certain programs, such as MR/DD, HCB Waiver and ICF-MR, require a medical and/or other determination by a community agency or government organization, other than DFA and a financial determination by an Income Maintenance Worker.
+Certain programs, such as MR/DD, TBI, HCB Waiver and ICF-MR, require a medical and/or other determination by a community agency or government organization, other than DFA and a financial determination by an Income Maintenance Worker.
 When an applicant's medical eligibility for, or enrollment in, these programs is pending due to the lack of a waiver slot or other reason, he must not be refused the right to apply, but must be evaluated for any or all DFA programs.

-This Chapter is organized the same way the entire Income Maintenance Manual is.
+This Chapter is organized in the same way as the entire Income Maintenance Manual.
 Information in other sections of the Manual that also apply here are not repeated.
 Instead, reference is made to such information.